AnneKammenhed/annes-spock-game/README.md

 `python3 -m http.server`

 <h2>Who is it for?</h2>
 The game is for users who are interested in playing a fun, online game.
-The colour scheme is inspired by star-trek and with good contrast.
+The colour scheme is inspired by star-trek.

 <h3>Remember the rules:</h3>
 <ul>